 There’s a wonderful selection of shops around the Opéra, and you’ll even find an Apple store nearby at 12 Rue Halévy, 75009 Paris, France.

-The Grand Magasins (Department Stores) – Galeries Lafayette & Printemps
+Grand Magasins – Galeries Lafayette & Printemps

 Bus Stops: Opéra, Opéra-Scribe & Chaussée d’Antin